 November 23 – Jan 2023:

-Overground Resistance, CAC Centro de Arte Contemporáneo de Quito in Ecuador
+No Breathing Space part of group show, Flood Tides of Resistance, CAC Centro de Arte Contemporáneo de Quito in Ecuador

 7 October – 4 November:

-Overground Resistance at Neme Projects Space and Gallery, Limassol, Cyprus.
+No Breathing Space part of group show Flood Tides of Resistance at Neme Projects Space and Gallery, Limassol, Cyprus.
 Curated by Oliver Ressler.

 24 June – 8 October 2022: